BodgeMaster/new_dawn_mirror/01 Unlikely Encounter (Annie intro).md

 *This still needs a satisfying conclusion of how she gets up, grabs her stuff, and leaves.*

 Annie closes the door behind herself and locks it.
 As she takes a breath of the slightly humid air, she takes a step back onto the sidewalk to look at the clock above the entrance...
-20:35 - the realization of how much time had passed hits: Normally she’d be home by now.
+8:35 PM - the realization of how much time had passed hits: Normally she’d be home by now.
 She starts walking towards the metro station at the corner.
 The buildings here are similar to the ones in other parts of the city - three to four story houses painted in different colors - but they are lacking balconies and, instead of being homes, they mostly house offices.
 On the other side of the street is an embankment that holds the rails for the metro and beyond that is the outer wall of the dome.
 The street lights illuminating the area had already switched to their low-brightness mode for the night.
 She had only seen it like this a couple of times, it made the area look eerie.

 Annie reaches the corner.
 She looks left and right before crossing the street but not a single car is in sight.
 As she enters the station and walks up the stairs, she glances at the display - 21 minutes until the next train arrives, that’s a long wait...
 The station is completely devoid of life, nobody else is out here this late.
 Annie walks up to the vending machine at the upper end of the staircase - "OUT OF ORDER"...
 Hrm.
 Mildly frustrated, she sits down on one of the benches and and starts rummaging in her bag.
 She finds her headphones and puts them on.
 At the end of the cable is her walkman.
 She presses play and starts listening. *Yes, spell-checker, I know that Walkman is a name and should be capitalized.
 "Portable cassette player" just doesn’t sound nearly as elegant and I don't want it to be a Sony Walkman.*